 The original catalog was a costly, cumbersome perfect-bound book with a black-and-white interior and a separate full-color map (2009 guide shown).
 I redesigned these into a single streamlined, cost-effective full-color guide.

-The new format was more compact and budget-friendly, offering more flexibility in page counts (to support ad sales) and full-color artist features—a long-requested upgrade.
-Designed for convenience, it easily fit in a back pocket or a purse for the self-guided tour.
+The new format was compact and cost-effective, with flexible page counts to support ad sales and full-color artist features, a long-requested upgrade.
+It was designed to fit easily in a pocket or purse for the self-guided tour.

-Each year, we invited a featured artist to create a limited-edition event poster, with their artwork showcased throughout the event.
-In 2010, Kenny Scharf brought Donut Jamboree for the poster, and Donut in Space for use elsewhere—still one of my favorite event themes, because who doesn’t love donuts?
+Each year, a featured artist created a limited-edition event poster, with their work displayed throughout the event.
+In 2010, Kenny Scharf contributed Donut Jamboree for the poster, and Donut in Space for other materials.
+It’s still one of my favorite themes, because who doesn’t love donuts?